luminlabsdev/framework/docs/api/debugger.md

 ### GetCallStack

-Gets the call stack of any script within CanaryEngine.
+Gets the call stack of any script within LuminFramework.

 **Parameters**